Compassionate Neighbours Volunteer

 What we will provide to volunteers

-At Rennie Grove Peace, we provide palliative and end of life care support within Buckinghamshire and Hertfordshire in four stages: Early Support Living Well, Dying Well and Bereavement Support.
-Our patient services are available to adults as well as patients transitioning into adult services (16 to 25 years.)
-Bereavement support is offered for all ages to families of patients and those around them.
+We provide palliative and end of life care support, including bereavement services, within Buckinghamshire and Hertfordshire and our patient services are available to adults, as well as patients transitioning into adult services (16 to 25 years.)
+Bereavement support is offered for all ages to families of patients and those around them, as well as throughout the community, in schools and workplaces.

 We are proud to offer care in the place that best suits the individual’s needs, whether that’s at home, in a care home, in a short stay in our inpatient unit, out in the community, or in our purpose-built Living Well Centre facilities.
 As a hospice care charity, we have offered this support, free of charge, for over 40 years.